 Rotation employees report to the Job Rotation Program Manager for the duration of the program.
 There will also be an Assignment Supervisor in each rotation who will manage your day-to-day work in that rotation.

 Will there be others in the program along with me?

 Yes, we hire and onboard rotation employees as a cohort—a group of individuals that are hired into the Job Rotation Program at the same time.
 Though you will each be in different rotation assignments, the cohort will attend the program orientation together, have regular meetups, and participate in group professional development opportunities.
 This provides an opportunity to build a network and form relationships with other professionals with similar career interests.

 Will there be opportunities for mentorship?

-Yes, once you’ve started the Job Rotation Program, you’ll have the opportunity to be matched with a mentor.
-There are also many informal mentoring opportunities throughout the two-year program.
+Yes, once you’ve started the Job Rotation Program you’ll have many mentoring opportunities throughout the two-year program.

 Growing as a Professional

 Will there be opportunities for professional development?

 Yes, professional development is a key part of this experience.
 Key business and technical skills are identified for each of your rotation assignments.
 You’ll work with the Job Rotation Program Manager and your Assignment Supervisor to develop a personalized development plan.

 In addition, there are planned professional development opportunities for the cohort group.
 These provide an opportunity to build relationships with others in the program and have shared experiences.
 Some other key parts of this experience are exposure to leaders across campus to grow your professional network, and access to and ongoing meetings with a career counselor.